 How can I get to Adak?

-Currently, Alaska Airlines flies a 737 jet to Adak twice a week on Thursday and Sunday.
+Currently, Alaska Airlines flies a 737 jet to Adak twice a week on Wednesday and Saturdays.

 Where are the animals found on Adak?